Canon 1000D vs Nikon D3300

 Review summary: Canon 1000D vs Nikon D3300

-So what is the bottom line?
-Which of the two cameras – the Canon 1000D or the Nikon D3300 – has the upper hand?
+So what conclusions can be drawn?
+Is the Canon 1000D better than the Nikon D3300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.